How to Measure Casters: A Guide for Military Engineers

 Bolt Hole Pattern/Spacing — It’s extremely difficult to change the bolt-hole pattern on the object the caster attaches to, so you want to ensure you get an accurate measurement so the patterns line up properly.
 Measure lengthwise from the center of one hole to the center of the other hole.
 Repeat this process again on the perpendicular side (widthwise).

 Wheel Diameter and Wheel Width — First, measure the wheel diameter for caster wheel measurements.
-Try to get that as centered as possible on your wheel and get the overall diameter of the wheel.
-From there, you will want to measure the wheel’s width, so use your calipers to measure the wheel’s width.
+When learning how to measure casters, try to center your tool on the wheel to get the overall diameter.
+From there, measure the wheel’s width using calipers for accuracy.

 Swivel Lead—The swivel lead is the distance from the center of your swivel section to the center of the axle.
-It’s also known as the offset and represents how far ahead the wheel is relative to the swivel assembly.
+The offset shows how far ahead the wheel sits relative to the swivel assembly.
 You want to measure this to determine the wheel’s offset.
 Longer swivel leads to increase the swivel radius and make turning carts easier, but they reduce the ability to make 90-degree turns

 Additional Caster Considerations